-It’s also fair to say that the sooner you start investing in property, the better you’ll end up financially.
+Firstly it's important to recognise that property is a long term investment and value growth compounds over time, so it’s fair to say that the sooner you start investing in property, the better you’ll end up financially.

 The best time to get into real estate was 20 years ago.

-I would add — the second best time is today.
+The second best time is today.

-Who wouldn't like to buy their parent's house for the price they paid for it years ago?
+Of course, who wouldn't like to buy their parent's house for the price they paid for it years ago?

 Until we master the scientific breakthrough of time travel, it’s not possible to go back in time and buy property while it’s still “cheap”.

-And let’s not sugar coat it — if that were possible, we could snag some absolute bargains.
+But if that were possible, we could snag some absolute bargains.

 If we take a look back at what real estate prices were like a few decades ago, the facts and figures are eye-wateringly appealing.